 Astrophysicists Trying To Make Sci-Fi A Reality With James Webb Space Telescope

-The JWST, successor of the older Hubble Space Telescope, will give the astrophysicists a peek in to the history of the galaxy formation.
+The JWST, successor of the older Hubble Space Telescope, will give the astrophysicists a peek into the history of the galaxy formation.
 On March 1, Amber Straughn, an astronomer with NASA, explained the scientific goals behind this telescope, as well as the obstacles faced by it.

-The giant infrared (IR) telescope which took 20 years to complete, will be using IR technology to witness the formation of the stars taking place 13 billion light years apart.
+The giant infrared telescope which took 20 years to complete, will be using IR technology to witness the formation of the stars taking place 13 billion light years apart.
 This is in a bid to understand how our galaxy was formed and also what led to the creation of the universe.

-Unlike the Hubble Space Telescope, the JWST functions by collecting heat to create images rather than light using the IR technology.
+Unlike the Hubble Space Telescope, the JWST functions by collecting heat to create images, rather than light, using the IR technology.
 Thus, the telescope will allow the astrophysicists, to see "past the cosmic dust clouds that obscure the first stars" and understand their formation.

 The JWST was formerly known as the "Next Generation Space Telescope" (NGST)" and was renamed after James Webb, former NASA administrator in September 2002.